osohq/oso/docs/using/libraries/rust/index.rst

 .. warning::
   Polar does not support methods that mutate lists in place, unless the list is also returned from the method.

+There is currently no syntax for random access to a vector element within a policy;
+i.e., there is no Polar equivalent of the JavaScript expression ``user.groups[1]``.
+To access the elements of a list, you may iterate over it with :ref:`operator-in` or destructure it with :ref:`pattern matching <patterns-and-matching>`.

 HashMaps
 ^^^^^^^^